Alton Towers

 ABOUT

-In 1924, a group of local estate agents formed Alton Towers Ltd to take ownership of the estate and began to restore the gardens as a tourist attraction.
-In the 1950s, this included the operation of a fairground, and by the 1970s included a boating lake and chairlift.
+In 1924, a group of local estate agents formed Alton Towers Ltd to take ownership of the estate and kept the gardens open as a visitor attraction.
+The estate was later closed to the public upon its requisition by the military during the Second World War.

 The Tussauds Group was sold to venture capital firm Charterhouse in 1998.
-The opening of Oblivion that same year and Air (now Galactica) in 2002 saw the park sustain new major roller coasters, both marketed as 'World First' rides.
-In 2005, Dubai International Capital (DIC) acquired Tussauds for £800 million.
+Oblivion opened that same year and Air (now Galactica) opened in 2002, both advertised as 'World First' ride types, followed by Spinball Whizzer in 2004.

 In May 2007, The Blackstone Group purchased The Tussauds Group for US$1.9 billion and merged it with its then-subsidiary Merlin Entertainments.
 Dubai International Capital also gained 20% of Merlin Entertainment.

 As of early 2008, the resort changed its name to Alton Towers Resort to better reflect its status as a multi-day destination.
-Most other Merlin-owned theme parks with onsite accommodation would follow soon afterwards.
-In this year, the Corkscrew closed to make way for the next major addition.
-The corkscrew element was later placed at the front of the park, along with a memorial.
+That year, the Corkscrew closed and its corkscrew track element was placed in the park admissions plaza as a feature.
+TH13TEEN, the first roller coaster to feature a freefall drop track, opened in March 2010 on the former site of the Corkscrew.

 In 2020, Alton Towers operated on a shortened season due to the COVID-19 pandemic, operating on a limited capacity from 4 July to 5 November.
 The resort resumed normal operations on 12 April 2021.